swiftlang/swift/docs/SIL.rst

 * Having SILGen emit copies as it normally does.

 * Use OSSA canonicalization to eliminate copies that aren't needed semantically due to consuming uses of the value.
-This is implemented by the pass guaranteed pass "MoveOnlyChecker".
-Emit errors on any of the consuming uses that we found in said pass.
+This is implemented by the guaranteed passes "MoveOnlyObjectChecker" and "MoveOnlyAddressChecker".
+We will emit errors on any of the consuming uses that we found in said pass.

 Assuming that no errors are emitted, we can then conclude before we reach canonical SIL that the value was never copied and thus is a "move only value"